himynameisdave/linklist/README.md

 #### Dave's "Articles That Have Actually Taught Me Stuff"

-I wanted a good (public & open) collection of web development articles that have really helped me learn stuff over the years.
+I wanted a good (and by good I mean public & open) collection of web development articles that have really helped me learn stuff over the years.
 Here's what I got so far:

 Name | Date | Source
 --- | --- | ---